zj13924/IslayTouchManuals/README.md

-Instructional materials used in CoderDojo (currently available only in Japanese).
+😸📓Instructional materials used in CoderDojo (currently available only in Japanese).